wp-plugins/live-comment-preview/readme.txt

 == Installation ==

-Use Wordpress' built-in plugin installer, or do a manual install:
+Use WordPress' built-in plugin installer, or do a manual install:

 1. Download live-comment-preview.zip
 2. Unzip the archive